HotchkissKyle94/ticket-calculator/README.md

 # ticket-calculator
-An app in visual basic that calculates the total price of tickets based on seat location and promotional discount.
+An app in Visual Basic that calculates the total price of tickets based on seat location and promotional discount.